KIRO-TV: News operation

-By September 1993, Ludlum and other backers of the idea had left or been fired; under new news director Bill Lord (who gained applause from staffers when he stated his first act would be to "nail the anchors' shoes to the floor"), the concept was scrapped for a more traditional format with a fixed anchor desk and a rebranding to KIRO NewsChannel 7, before ultimately returning to Eyewitness News (with a new graphics set and logo based on sister station WHIO-TV in Dayton, Ohio) when Cox purchased the station and concurrent to its return to CBS in 1997.
+By September 1993, after veteran anchor Susan Hutchison threatened to leave the station, Ludlum and other backers of the idea had either left or been fired.
+Under new news director Bill Lord, the station returned to a more conventional format as KIRO NewsChannel 7; his colleagues applauded a promise to "nail the anchors' shoes to the floor".
+The station ultimately returned to Eyewitness News (with a new graphics set and logo based on sister station WHIO-TV in Dayton, Ohio) when Cox purchased the station and concurrent to its return to CBS in 1997.
 During the station's UPN affiliation, the station launched additional newscasts to replace CBS programming in time periods not programmed by UPN, including a two-hour morning newscast extension from 7 to 9 a.m. and an hour of news at 10 p.m.
 Beginning in March 2003, the station would once again produce a 10 p.m. newscast for another station, this time for KSTW (whose own news department had been shuttered in 1998, shortly after the affiliation swap between KSTW and KIRO had been reversed); the newscast was canceled on December 19, 2003, and returned on June 28, 2004, before being canceled permanently in June 2005; news would not return to KSTW until 2022.
 On October 3, 2015, KIRO-TV introduced a new set, refreshed logo, and dropped the Eyewitness News title again, this time in favor of KIRO 7 News.